 To invite your team, go to the “Team” section.
 Here, in the corner, you can invite people one by one or by entering up to 5 email addresses at once to invite users in a bulk (but you can invite an unlimited number of users in total).
 All we have to do is type the email address of the person we want to invite, and click ADD.
 There, now Austin should receive an email with the invite.

 Let’s now switch to Austin’s email and find our invitation.
 Here it is.

 But, before Austin can start tracking time for us, he first has to create a Clockify account.

 Let’s create an account as Austin.
 All he has to do is click the link, set up a password, and then log in.
-There, now Austin can start tracking time for our company.
+Now Austin can start tracking time for our company.

 Now, if we want to add someone who already has a Clockify account, we can just simply go to the team section again, enter the email, and click add.
 The person we’ve just added can go to his email, open the invitation, log in with his existing account, and accept the invite.